 Logistic zones offer advantages (value proposition) related to their geography, particularly in terms of land availability and accessibility, and related to their operations, such as economies of agglomeration:

 - Operational advantages.
 Many logistics zones offer a fast track in the approval of logistics projects since they have already received zoning for related activities.
-This also ensure compliance to existing regulations related to the environment, safety and security.
+This also ensures compliance with existing regulations related to the environment, safety, and security.
 Since they are planned entities (in several phases), most logistics zones have incremental infrastructure development strategies.
-The principle of economies of agglomeration is important in the development of logistics zones as it enables lower distribution costs with the generation of larger freight volumes and the possibility to develop transport services with higher load factors.
+The principle of economies of agglomeration is important in the development of logistics zones as it enables lower distribution costs with the generation of larger freight volumes and the possibility of developing transport services with higher load factors.
 The status of a free trade zone is also a value proposition that several logistics zone offer, conferring them extraterritorial advantages.
 Logistics zones are commonly developed around an anchor tenant (a large actor in the logistics industry) which commands large cargo volumes.
-Around this anchor tenant, multiplier effects are created in terms of diffusion of best practices and know how, which also support service industries.
+Around this anchor tenant, multiplier effects are created in terms of diffusion of best practices and know-how, which also support service industries.